 What should you say in a wedding speech?

-When you’re pulling together your speech, make sure that you make it inclusive for everyone in the room, whether they’re great aunt Margaret who the groom only sees once a year at Christmas, friends from way back when, or work colleagues who might have only been around for a few years.
-Telling very specific stories about things that happened at university, for example, could risk a rowdy response from one corner of the room while everyone else is in danger of feeling alienated and left in the dark.
+When you’re pulling together your speech, there's a certain etiquette you might want to be aware of.
+Make sure that you make it inclusive for everyone in the room, whether they’re great aunt Margaret who the groom only sees once a year at Christmas, friends from way back when, or work colleagues who might have only been around for a few years.
+Telling very specific jokes about things that happened at university, for example, could risk a rowdy response from one corner of the room while everyone else is in danger of feeling alienated and left in the dark.

 Instead put the feelers out for stories and anecdotes from family and friends that have been around during different periods of the bride or groom’s life, adding them to your own.
 The next important stage is to look for patterns in the stories and try to weave them together to make it into one succinct narrative.
 That is how you will get the entire room engaged and feeling included.